 I wanted to continue by saying that lately checklists have been making their comeback, but have they ever really gone anywhere?

-In a book The Checklist Manifesto Dr. Atul Gawande refers to a study where the use of checklists helped to reduce the cases of hospital deaths.
+In the book The Checklist Manifesto Dr. Atul Gawande refers to a study where the use of checklists helped to reduce the cases of hospital deaths.
 There are countless productivity blogs and books praising the power of checklists.
 Maybe it’s time to jump on the trend and apply checklists to language learning?

 Checklists replace your mind